Impact glass and spherules in carbonate matrix

 Image credit: V. L. Sharpton, LPI

 This impact produced lithologies such as polymict impact breccia and impact melt rock which were discovered in borehole samples obtained from the interior of the Chicxulub crater (David A. Kring, LPI, 'Chicxilub Impact Event').
-In addition, the impact event is associated with shocked quartz with planar deformation features, as well as impact-generated melt products in the form of sub-mm- to mm-scale glass spherules (microtektites) and irregularly- to aerodynamically-shaped glass shards and fragments, all embedded in an iridium-enriched astrostratigraphic unit identified at various locations around the world (e.g., Hildebrand and Boynton, 1990; Kring and Boynton, 1991).
+The impact event is associated with shocked quartz with planar deformation features, as well as impact-generated melt products in the form of sub-mm- to mm-scale glass spherules (microtektites) and irregularly- to aerodynamically-shaped glass shards and fragments, all embedded in an iridium-enriched astrostratigraphic unit identified at various locations around the world (e.g., Hildebrand and Boynton, 1990; Kring and Boynton, 1991).
 In addition, cubic nanodiamonds have been identified by investigators in North American KPg boundary layers, while Bunch et al. (2008) identified shock-produced hexagonal nanodiamonds (lonsdaleite) in KPg boundary layers at Needles Point, New Zealand and Caravaca, Spain.
 Lonsdaleite is formed as carbonaceous material is subjected to extreme pressure (>15 GPa) and temperature (>1000°C).

 click on photo for a magnified view with explanatory information